Marketing

 Urgency Pressure: “Only three left!” or “Limited Edition!” often triggers us to panic-buy things without much thought.
 Most of the time, there are more than three left!
 It is important to think through each of your purchases.

 Checkout: Often, stores will display small items for customers to browse while they wait to checkout.
-A person is not very likely to spend $1000 dollars without thinking, but will likely be ready to buy anything under $20 without much consideration.
+A person is not very likely to spend $500 dollars without thinking, but might by something under $10 without much consideration.